-Sound-blocking curtains are often a popular choice, as they not only absorb much of the travelling sound waves, but just as importantly, they prove to be a less expensive option.
-In a very literal sense they will act as a ‘noise guardian’ draped across the window or patio door, blocking the sound as it arrives from outside.
+Sound-blocking curtains are often a popular choice, as they not only absorb much of the travelling sound waves but just as importantly, they prove to be a less expensive option.
+In a very literal sense, they will act as a ‘noise guardian’ draped across the window or patio door, blocking the sound as it arrives from outside.

 You do not have to travel to specialist providers to find the right noise reduction curtains for you.
-A simple start point is to look at the thickness of the curtain you wish to buy.
+A simple starting point is to look at the thickness of the curtain you wish to buy.
 Quite simply, the thicker the material is, the more noise it will be able to absorb.
 Due to the microfibers found in the fabric which aid sound absorption, velvet and suede will offer great protection at a reasonable price.